minkaotic/css-workshop/lessons/3-css-box-model.md

 ## Task!
 💪 **Finetune the layout of the high-level elements**
-> 💡 Use SASS variables to express intent and avoid repeating selectors uneccesarily.
+> 💡 BONUS: Use SASS variables to express intent and avoid repeating selectors uneccesarily.

 1. Let's give the `search-bar` and `search-result-card` sensible padding and a border radius.

-1. Make the user image appear round (hint: use `border-radius`), and give it some right margin.
+1. Make the user image appear round (hint: use `border-radius`), limit its size to 150px and give it some right margin.

 1. Set the `#root` width as a `%` or `vw` value so its somewhat responsive.
 Set a `max-width` that it shouldn't cross beyond on large screens.

-1. Give the `.user-image` an absolute width of 100px, and make `.user-details` take up the remaining space in the container.
-(Hint: you may want to create a variable for the width value, and use the calc() function too.)

 **[>> Check solution](/lessons/3-css-box-model__solution.md)**